 The One Trick I Did That Made My Life Better

-I wanted to keep my room clean and organized all the time and I ended up getting frustrated every other day.
+I want my room clean and organized all the time, but I end up getting frustrated every other day.

-I wanted to stay on track with my creative works — music and writing — and on one occasion my wife suffered anxiety, I lost momentum I wished to vanish.
+I want to stay on track with my creative works — music and writing.
+But on one occasion, my wife suffered anxiety, I lost momentum I wished to vanish.

 These frustrations have haunted me every now and then.
 For years, I didn’t know how to handle them.
 I couldn’t bear the pain.
 Nobody understands.

 And then I learned one trick that completely changed my life.
-I wish I’ve known this when I was younger.
+I wish I had known this when I was younger.

 Change your negative reaction into a positive response.